On the Brun--Titchmarsh theorem. I: Proofs of Theorems and

 \subsection{Concluding Theorem \ref{thm:BT-smoothmoduli<1/2}}

-In this subsection, we assume that $q$ is squarefree and $\eta$-smooth, as required in Theorem \ref{thm:BT-smoothmoduli<1/2}.
-The application of Lemma \ref{lm:largevalue-Huxley} will depend on the sizes of corresponding Dirichlet polynomials, we divide the non-trivial characters $\bmod q$ into eight sets.
+In this subsection, we assume $q$ is squarefree and $\eta$-smooth, as required in Theorem \ref{thm:BT-smoothmoduli<1/2}.
+The application of Lemma \ref{lm:largevalue-Huxley} will depend on the sizes of corresponding Dirichlet polynomials, so that we divide all non-trivial characters $\bmod q$ into eight sets.
 Precisely, we define

 For $ 1\leqslant k\leqslant 4$, and $s=\frac{1}{2} +i t$ with $t\in\bR,$ we define

 Hence it remains to prove that for all $*\in\{+,-\}$ and $1\leqslant k\leqslant 4, $

 To estimate these sums, we first develop some lemmas on mean values of $\cM(s,\chi),$ $\cN(s,\chi),$ $\cL(s,\chi)$ and $L(s,\chi)$ for $s=\frac{1}{2}+it,$ which would be denoted by $\cM,\cN,\cL$ and $L$ for convenience.